Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 Social interaction

-The Metaverse covers a broader range of activities, while location-based VR is often focused on specific experiences.
+The metaverse covers a broader range of activities, while location-based VR is often focused on specific experiences.

 🚀🔭 Future prospects

-Advanced hardware for the home
+Advanced hardware for home

 Improved networking